Why Japan's Engineering Managers Burn Out: Three Separations You Must Make in the AI Era

 Why does this load show up here, and at this scale?
 The diagnosis at the heart of this article is that the word “management” smuggles together activities that are fundamentally different in kind.

 Japan’s punishment-game effect arises because those activities are never deliberately separated; they are stacked into one EM role.
-AI management in particular—which is supposed to be a personal skill for everyone—often gets reframed as “the manager’s new job” and piled on top of the existing interpersonal load.

 flowchart TB